-Each year, in conjunction with the AACR Annual Meeting, the AACR presents Progress and Promise Against Cancer, a community event featuring some of the greatest minds in cancer research.
-Held in the city hosting the scientific meeting, the event educates the public on a variety of topics including cancer prevention, early detection, diagnosis, treatment, and survivorship.
-Local patient advocates are also invited to share their inspirational stories.
+In conjunction with past AACR Annual Meetings, the AACR presented community events titled “Progress and Promise Against Cancer” in the cities where the meetings were held.
+Featuring some of the greatest minds in cancer research, these events were an opportunity to educate the public on a variety of topics including cancer prevention, early detection, diagnosis, treatment, and survivorship.
+Local patient advocates were also invited to share their inspirational stories.

 On November 12, 2019, the AACR was proud to serve as a presenting underwriter for The Atlantic’s People v.
-Cancer, an interactive summit of members from the oncology community to discuss what it means to live with cancer today.
-Researchers from top cancer centers, survivors and advocates discussed the latest advances in research, treatment options just on the horizon, survivorship, and advocacy.
-Topics such as the scalability of immunotherapy, Medicaid expansion, nutrition’s impact on cancer care and many others were discussed throughout the day.
+Cancer, an interactive summit of researchers, survivors, and advocates who discussed the latest advances in cancer science, treatment options just on the horizon, and what it means to live with cancer today.
+Topics such as the scalability of immunotherapy, Medicaid expansion, nutrition’s impact on cancer care, and many others were discussed throughout the day.

 On Friday, September 21, 2018, the AACR and WHYY, Philadelphia’s NPR affiliate, hosted Progress and Promise Against Cancer: A Biden Cancer Community Summit with special guest Dr. Jill Biden.
 The summit was held in conjunction with the Biden Cancer Initiative, which convened a national Summit in Washington, D.C.
-As the largest summit in Philadelphia, Progress and Promise Against Cancer featured leading cancer researchers to discuss the latest advances in cancer research spanning prevention, treatment, and survivorship.
+As the largest summit in Philadelphia, Progress and Promise Against Cancer featured leading cancer researchers who discussed the latest advances in cancer research spanning prevention, treatment, and survivorship.